seinecke/quocca/README.md

 img = cam.read('path/to/test.mat')
 img.add_catalog('hipparcos', max_mag=5.5, min_dist=12.0)
 results = img.detect('llh', sigma=1.7, fit_size=8)
+results = results.merge(img.stars, on='id', left_index=True)
 ```

 `results` is then a pandas DataFrame containing the results of the detection in the attribute `visibility`.
+Additional information from the star catalog can be added in addition.

 ### Calibrating Camera Parameters